skeeto/elfeed/README.md

 # Elfeed Emacs Web Feed Reader

 Elfeed is an extensible web feed reader for Emacs, supporting both Atom and RSS.
-It requires Emacs 24.
+It requires Emacs 24 and is available for download from [MELPA](http://melpa.milkbox.net/).
 Elfeed was inspired by [notmuch](http://notmuchmail.org/).

 [![](http://i.imgur.com/8eTghK8.png)](http://i.imgur.com/l5aVPDc.png)

 [![](http://i.imgur.com/3yHGITn.png)](http://i.imgur.com/EfdBKif.png)

-The database format should now be reasonably stable, but there *may* still be updates that require you to initialize a new database from scratch.
+The database format is now stable, but there *may* still be an update someday that requires you to initialize a new database from scratch.

 ## Getting Started